Pitchfork (website)

 Pitchfork (formerly Pitchfork Media) is an American online music magazine founded in 1996 by Ryan Schreiber in Minneapolis.
-It originally covered alternative and independent music, and expanded to cover genres including pop, hip-hop, jazz and metal.
+It originally covered alternative and independent music, and expanded to cover genres including pop, hip-hop and metal.
 Pitchfork is one of the most influential music publications to have emerged in the internet age.

 In the 2000s, Pitchfork distinguished itself from print media through its unusual editorial style, frequent updates and coverage of emerging acts.
 It was praised as passionate, authentic and unique, but criticized as pretentious, mean-spirited and elitist, playing into stereotypes of the cynical hipster.
 It is credited with popularizing acts such as Arcade Fire, Broken Social Scene, Bon Iver and Sufjan Stevens.
+It awards scores based on a decimal scale; a perfect Pitchfork score given to an album on release is a significant event in music journalism, while negative reviews have ended careers.

 Pitchfork relocated to Chicago in 1999 and Brooklyn, New York, in 2011.
 It expanded with projects including the annual Pitchfork Music Festival (launched in Chicago in 2006), the video site Pitchfork.tv (launched in 2008), the 2008 book The Pitchfork 500, and a print publication, The Pitchfork Review (published between 2013 and 2016).
 In later years, Pitchfork became less antagonistic and more professional in style, and began covering more mainstream music and issues of gender, race and identity.
 As of 2014, it was receiving around 6.2 million unique visitors every month.

 The influence of Pitchfork declined in the 2010s with the growth of streaming and social media.
-In 2015, it was acquired by the mass media company Condé Nast and moved to One World Trade Center.
+In 2015, it was acquired by the mass media company Condé Nast and moved to One World Trade Center, Manhattan.
 The Pitchfork president, Chris Kaskie, left in 2017, followed by Schreiber in 2019.
 In 2024, Condé Nast announced plans to merge Pitchfork into the men's magazine GQ, resulting in layoffs and the closure of Pitchfork Music Festival.
 The merge drew criticism and triggered concern about the implications for music journalism.
+In 2026, Pitchfork moved to a subscription model.